jdpolicano/rust50/filter_more/readme.md

 This directory is a dual library and cli crate that exposes the boilerplate functionality for reading in a `.bmp` image, parsing command line arguments, and then executing the appropriate filter operation based on the cli input.

 if you haven't already, you'll need the `rustc` (the rust compiler) as well as `cargo` (rust's package manager and build tool).
-You can find instructions on how to install and configure these tools locally at rhe offical [rust documentation page](https://doc.rust-lang.org/book/ch01-00-getting-started.html)
+You can find instructions on how to install and configure these tools locally at the offical [rust documentation page](https://doc.rust-lang.org/book/ch01-00-getting-started.html)

 Let’s now take a look at some of the files provided to you as distribution code to get an understanding for what’s inside of them.